 Bureau of Land Management Lands and Realty Group Wind Energy Page

 The BLM Lands and Realty Group provides Bureau-wide leadership and guidance for implementing the authority of Section 302 of the Federal Land Policy and Management Act to issue leases and permits for the use, occupancy, and development of the public lands, including wind energy development.
 The BLM Lands and Realty Group is preparing the Wind Energy Development Programmatic EIS.
 The Lands and Realty Group Wind Energy Page features links to a variety of wind-related sites and documents.

 The Danish Wind Industry Association is an interest and industry association whose purpose is to promote wind energy at home and abroad.

 Database of State Incentives for Renewable Energy

-Wind and Hydropower Technologies Program
+DOE Wind and Water Power Technologies Office

 Fish and Wildlife Service Wind Energy Page

 The U.S. Fish and Wildlife Service (FWS) Wind Energy Page presents information about FWS wind energy policies and activities.

 National Wind Coordinating Committee

 The National Wind Coordinating Collaborative (NWCC) identifies issues that affect the use of wind power, establishes dialogues among key stakeholders, and catalyzes appropriate activities to support the development of environmentally, economically, and politically sustainable commercial markets for wind power.